hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>This project developed Orchestration Scripts, a framework that supports effective work practices by detecting workplace situations and providing tailored strategies using computational abstractions of organizational processes, structures, venues, and tools.</p>
+      <p>Orchestration Scripts is a framework designed to foster effective work practices.
+It detects various workplace situations and delivers tailored strategies by abstracting organizational processes, structures, venues, and tools into computational concepts.</p>
     </div>
   </div>
 </div>